 Use touch-free or remote payments

-If you’re still seeing customers in person, you want to make sure you’re having as little contact as possible when customers pay.
+If you’re seeing customers in person, you want to make sure you’re having as little contact as possible when customers pay.
 You might consider using a POS, like Square Terminal, with contactless payments and disabling the signature and receipt screens during checkout.
 Or you could use a remote payment option like invoices.
 (Learn about other touch-free and remote payment options.)